 Keeping Your Cat Out Of Your Christmas Tree

 You don’t have to choose between your felines and feeling festive.
+I am so sorry or you’re welcome, whichever is most applicable.

-A calico cat sitting by some Christmas lights with a tree in the background.
+A cat sitting by Christmas lights

 Holiday lights also don’t make good snacks for cats.
 Photo by Jasmin Schuler.